15 Foods That Support Knee Cartilage (Naturally)

 1. Dark green and leafy vegetables

-Remember when your mom used to force you to eat those green leafy vegetables?
-As we grow up, we tend to forget these little things and may end up with a lot of health problems.
+Remember when your mom forced you to eat those green leafy vegetables?
+Growing up, we tend to forget these little things and may face many health problems.

-Dark green vegetables like broccoli and Brussel sprouts are great sources of Vitamin K, the vitamin that strengthens your joints.
+Dark green vegetables like broccoli and Brussels sprouts are excellent sources of Vitamin K, the vitamin that strengthens your joints.

 Leafy vegetables like spinach and parsley are excellent ways to fight free radicals in our bodies.